Welcome! Marni Niina Pudni

 We can help to work out how to apply for a Medicare card or access Medicare details.
-You can also get further information about Medicare, or how to get a Medicare card, by visiting medicare.com.au or a nearby Medicare branch.
+You can also get further information about Medicare, or how to get a Medicare card, by visiting Services Australia or a nearby Medicare branch.
 Our headspace website also has additional information on how to get a Medicare card.

 headspace Adelaide's Early Psychosis program ensures the provision of early intervention, responsive, and recovery focused care for young people who are at high risk of or are experiencing a first episode of psychosis.
 This is based on the Early Psychosis Prevention and Intervention Centre (EPPIC) model of care.

 You can refer to the Early Psychosis team by calling headspace Adelaide on 1800 063 267.
 We also have available our Online Community Referral Form (you can also print a paper based Community Referral Form here).